SystemsApproach/tcpcc/variants.rst

 overshoot the actual bandwidth available on the radio link, and in the process, introduces significant delay and jitter.
-Jim Gettys has named this phenomenon *bufferbloat*, and mobile basestations are just one example of where it happens.
+Jim Gettys has named this phenomenon *bufferbloat*, and mobile basestations are just one example of where it has a noticeable impact.

 .. _reading_bloat:
 .. admonition::  Further Reading